danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-30-using-structs-like-enums.md

 }
 ```

-I would then finally have created a `UIView` extension that can be used to apply typed shadows to views:
+I would then have created a `UIView` extension that can be used to apply shadow types to views:

 ```swift
 extension UIView {